nickbrandt/GitLab/doc/architecture/blueprints/improve_ci_builds/index.md

 We will run out of the capacity of the integer type to store primary keys in `ci_builds` table before December 2021.
-When it happens without a viable workaround, GitLab.com will go down.
+When it happens without a viable workaround or an emergency plan, GitLab.com will go down.

+`ci_builds` is just one of the tables that are running out of the primary keys available for Int4 sequence.

+Primary keys problem will be tackled by our Database Team.

 ### The table is too large

 There is more than a billion rows in `ci_builds` table.
-We store more than 2 terabytes of data in that table, and the total size of indexes is more than 1 terabyte.
+We store more than 2 terabytes of data in that table, and the total size of indexes is more than 1 terabyte (as of February 2021).

-This amount of data contributes to a significant problems related to having this table in our database.
+This amount of data contributes to a significant performance problems we experience on our primary PostgreSQL database.

 Most of the problem are related to how PostgreSQL database works internally, and how it is making use of resources on a node the database runs on.
 We are at